TheOnceAndFutureSmalltalker/vehicle_detection/writeup.md

 <br />

 ### Feature Extraction - Spatial Binning
 Spatial binning is an attempt to use raw pixel values as a way to determine if an image is a vehicle or not.
-The image is typically reduced in size to xomething manageable like 32X32.
+The image is typically reduced in size to something manageable like 32X32.
 Otherwise, the feature set can become quite long.
 Even with 32X32 image and 3 channels, this yields 32X32X3=3072 features!
-Below are the plots of the pixel values for a 32X32 vewrsion of the same images used above.
+Below are the plots of the pixel values for a 32X32 version of the same images used above.
 Again the car graph is quite different from the other 3 and should be useful for a machine learning approach.
 The code that generated these images is in the jupyter notebook vehicle_detection.ipynb in the code cell with the same title as the this section.

 <br />
 <p align="center">